Announcing the RSV Toolkit for Both Clinicians and Caregivers!

 The most effective means of protection are some of the simplest as well:

-- Thorough handwashing with soap and water for 20 sec after coming into contact with an infected person
+- Thorough handwashing with soap and water for at least 20 seconds after coming into contact with an infected person

 There is evidence associating RSV infection during the first 6 months (and especially the first 3 months) of life and the development of wheezing and asthma later in life.
 The exact mechanism is not known but there may be a genetic predisposition for it.